 see their safety information here).
 The disadvantages: It is more difficult to achieve vibrant colors.

-Fabric to dye: For RIT dye you'll want to use 100% cotton fabric.
+Fabric to dye: For RIT dye I'd recommend using 100% cotton fabric, like Kona Cotton White.
 It can be used to dye synthetic fabrics, but you're going to get better results sticking with natural fibers.
 Fabrics that are white-on-white prints look really cool when dyed because for the most part the printing stays white!
 Pre-wash and dry all fabrics before dyeing.
 If you're dyeing right after washing you can skip drying.

 Liquid RIT dye: The liquid version is easier to use for this process and it can be used multiple times since you won't need much.